MarcGrol/golangAnnotations/README.md

 ### Command to trigger code-generation:

-We use the "go:generate" mechanism to trigger our astTools.
+We use the "go:generate" mechanism to trigger our goAnnotations-executable.
 See [example.go](./examples/event/example.go).

     //go:generate golangAnnotations -input-dir .